 Co-occurring mental health and substance use disorders occur at lower rates for Black people than for many other ethnicities.
 There are some exceptions, however, and these include PTSD, agoraphobia, and dysthymia, or a persistent depressive disorder.

-We have gathered many helpful resources that are specific to Black people that can provide help and support if someone is struggling with mental health or substance abuse.
+We have gathered many helpful resources that are specific to Black people and can provide help and support if someone is struggling with mental health or substance abuse.
 Also check out our BIPOC section, as well as our lists of accredited dual diagnosis treatment centers and inpatient rehabs by state. for other great resources.

 Substance Use Among Black Americans

-While Black Americans have lower rates of substance abuse than white Americans overall, the duration of substance abuse issues seems to persist longer among Black people than for their white counterparts.
-It is noteworthy that substance abuse is more common among Black people living in major metropolitan areas compared to those living in rural areas.
-While the rates vary between the specific groups studied, among Black people, the rates of substance abuse in urban areas is almost twice as high as it is in rural areas.
+Black Americans have lower rates of substance abuse than white Americans.
+The duration of that substance abuse, however, seems to persist longer among Black people.
+Substance abuse is more common among Black people living in major metropolitan areas.
+While they vary, the rates of substance abuse in urban areas is almost twice as high as in rural areas.

 Co-Occurring Disorders Among Black Americans

-The rates of co-occurring substance abuse and mental health conditions among Black people are generally lower than they are for many other ethnic groups, although there are some exceptions.
-In particular, PTSD, dysthymia, and agoraphobia are reported significantly more often in Black populations than in other racial groups, including Asians, Hispanics, and Caucasians.
+The rates of co-occurring substance abuse and mental illness among Black people are lower than other ethnic groups.
+The exceptions are PTSD, dysthymia, and agoraphobia.
+These disorders are more often dignosed in Black populations than in other racial groups.

 “…integrated, concurrent treatment that addresses both conditions simultaneously has generated strong empirical support, appears to be preferable to clients, and is increasingly considered the current standard of care, particularly when combining psychosocial and pharmacologic approaches.”